 If you know you need to secure an income for retirement that you and your spouse can never outlive, you should consider a Lifetime Income Guarantee (AKA LIG) policy, with Secondary Market Annuities filling in the years prior to the LIG starts.

 Alternatively, consider an Immediate Annuity or a Hybrid Annuity with a lifetime income rider.

-LIG and Immediate Annuities are tied to lifetime(s), and you can not outlive the income.
+LIG and Immediate Annuities are tied to your lifetime, and you can not outlive the income.
 That payout, however, may be lower than a Secondary Market Annuity unless you live very long time.